 Complementary personalities are what form stronger bonds and friendships between dogs and humans, but they are not the only influential elements.
 Stronger friendships can be formed through patience or more time spent together as well.
 As trust is formed and comfort is gained from your dog towards you, loyalty will develop alongside this.
 These friendships can occur within a family or outside the family.
 It all depends on the amount of time your dog is spending with you and other people.
 For example, they may develop a sense of loyalty and friendship towards their dog walker or sitter.

-To simplify this studies findings and summarize it, the researchers have found evidence that domesticated animals are genetically influenced to be more tame.
+To simplify this study’s findings and summarize them, the researchers have found evidence that domesticated animals are genetically influenced to be tamer.
 This means that many domesticated animals are more docile, trusting, and willing to form bonds with humans.
 Hence how their genetics influence their loyalty and how we played a large role in creating this behavior and trait.